Municipal Archives & Records

 6) a return address and a phone number

-In your envelope, you also must include a photocopy of your photo ID, proof of relationship, and a check or money order in the appropriate amount payable to the City of San Antonio.
+In your envelope, you also must include a notarized sworn statement (page 3 of Application), a photocopy of your photo ID, proof of relationship, and a check or money order in the appropriate amount payable to the City of San Antonio.

 The Office of the City Clerk Vital Records Division does not accept credit cards for online orders.
 However, for your convenience, you can process online requests through an independent company that we have partnered with to provide you this service; VitalChek Network, Inc.